q3769/conseq4j/README.md

 - Thread-safety

-The conseq4j implementation is thread-safe in that there is no data corruption due to concurrent modification.
-In the context of concurrency and sequencing, though, the thread-safety concern goes above and beyond, into that of meaningful execution order among multiple submitted tasks.
+The conseq4j implementation is thread-safe in that there is no task data corruption due to concurrent modification.
+In the context of concurrency and sequencing, though, the thread-safety concern goes above and beyond, into that of meaningful execution order among multiple related tasks.
 Note that, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
 Such multi-thread-submitted tasks will execute in whatever order scheduled by the JVM, regardless of sequence keys.

 - Concurrency and Sequencing

-Tasks submitted to conseq4j by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j to run sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+Tasks submitted to conseq4j by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j.
+Such single-thread-submitted tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
 In general, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService